rathianubhav/source/Readme.md

 ```

-### if execution for file then need to have a main function
+### if execution from file then need to have a main function

 ```
 let main := func args {